The Pin (comedy act)

-The Pin is a comedy double-act composed of Ben Ashenden and Alex Owen.
-They wrote and starred in a BBC Radio 4 show of the same name from 2015 to 2019.
+The Pin is the comedy writing and acting partnership of Ben Ashenden and Alexander Owen.
+They co-wrote and performed in the Amazon MGM Studios film Deep Cover, which played at SXSW London and Tribeca Festival 2025 before being released on Amazon Prime.
+They also wrote and starred in The Comeback in London's West End, and recorded multi award-winning BBC Radio 4 sketch show The Pin from 2015 to 2019.

 Background

 The double act met at the University of Cambridge, where they joined the Cambridge Footlights.
-Whilst members, they co-wrote and performed the sketch show ‘Good Clean Men’ with Joey Batey, Joe Bannister, Mark Fiddaman and Simon Haines, and they co-wrote and performed in two international tour shows: 2010's 'Good For You,' directed by Liam Williams and Daran Johnson, and 2011's 'Pretty Little Panic' directed by Keith Akushie and James Moran.
+Whilst members, they co-wrote and performed the sketch show ‘Good Clean Men’ with Joey Batey, Joe Bannister, Mark Fiddaman and Simon Haines, and they co-wrote and performed in two Footlights international tour shows: 2010's 'Good For You,' directed by Liam Williams and Daran Johnson, and 2011's 'Pretty Little Panic' directed by Keith Akushie and James Moran.
+They were also the satire editors of Varsity newspaper.

 'The Pin' was originally the title of a show written and performed by Ashenden, Owen, and original member Mark Fiddaman in their final year at Cambridge in 2011.
 After graduating, the three moved to London and started developing shows at the Invisible Dot comedy club to take to the Edinburgh Festival Fringe.
 The Pin became a duo when Fiddaman left to pursue graduate studies at the University of Oxford.